fgiloux/kcp-operator-sdk/README.md

 ## License

 Operator SDK is under Apache 2.0 license.
-See the [LICENSE][license_file] file for details.
+See the [LICENSE][./LICENSE] file for details.